kravp00L/Workshop/README.md

 The scripts and code that take the artifact analysis from manual to automated

 ### Preparation
+The first part of the workshop can be done using any text editing program.
+For the latter parts of the workshop, there will be some scripting.
 The scripts are written in PowerShell.
 For a Windows system, nothing will need to be done other than to install several PowerShell modules.
 For non-Windows systems, you will need to install PowerShell core and then install the required modules.